2005–06 PBA Fiesta Conference: Game five

-Game Six
+Game six

 Red Bull put down the defensive clamps in the stretch and got several clutch plays from an array of heroes to finally send the Giants down to their knees and capture the PBA Fiesta Conference crown before a roaring crowd of 10,755.

 James Penny was in the zone in the third quarter but solid contributions coming from Mick Pennisi, Cyrus Baguio, Topex Robinson and Finals' Most Valuable Player Lordy Tugade also help the Bulls clinch their third franchise title since joining the league in 2000.

 Pennisi had big shots in the end, including two three-pointers and a long two, while Baguio, Celino Cruz and Junthy Valenzuela made great stops that rendered the Giants scoreless in the final one minute and 33 seconds.

 Broadcasters

 The Associated Broadcasting Company televised the games on Philippine TV.

-The play-by-play commentators are Mico Halili and Ed Picson, while the color commentators are Norman Black and Quinito Henson.
-The courtside reporters are Richard del Rosario, Eric Reyes, Jason Webb and Patricia Bermudez-Hizon.
+The play-by-play commentators were Mico Halili and Ed Picson, while the color commentators are Norman Black and Quinito Henson.
+The courtside reporters were Richard del Rosario, Eric Reyes, Jason Webb and Patricia Bermudez-Hizon.